Retiring in the Philippines is becoming the final choice of many retirees. So why the Philippines?

-Although this survey was for expats of all ages a number of the elements that were surveyed are relevant for retirees or people considering the Philippines as a retirement destination.
+Although this survey was for expats of all ages a number of the elements that were surveyed are relevant for retirees or people considering the Philippines as a roving destination.

-Depending on your interests there are many leisure options ranging from golf to tennis and mountain biking to water based sports and recreation, like diving and snorkeling (which rank amongst the best in the world) to all forms of sailing.
-There are 7 World Heritage sites, with another 26 on the Tentative list, scattered over the islands and about 35 interesting natural parks all offering something quite different.
+Depending on your interests there are many leisure options.
+These range from land based sports and recreation golf, tennis and mountain biking to water based diving and snorkelling to all forms of sailing.
+The diving and snorkelling ranks amongst the best in the world).
+Scattered over the over 2 000 inhabited islands there are 7 World Heritage sites, with another 26 on the Tentative list.
+There are about 35 interesting natural parks all offering something quite different.

-As far as Health, Safety and Well Being is concerned I would agree with the general ranking for health.
-However we seldom feel that our Safety or Well Being is threatened.
+I would agree with the general ranking for health.
+However we never felt that our Safety or Well Being was threatened.
 There is petty crime and there are areas that are dangerous and should be avoided but they are few and far between.

 English is an official language at school and most younger people, even if they don't speak it too well, can understand it.
 Accents have a strong American influence.
-One of the major sources of the country's foreign income in from overseas foreign workers (OFW's) – those are Filipinos who work overseas and send money back to the Philippines.
+One of the major sources of the country's foreign income in from overseas foreign workers (OFW's).
+Filipinos who work overseas and send money back to the Philippines.

-Many of the people working in these childcare roles would make fantastic companions to older folk – they are generally very caring, kind and a great help with day to day living (especially traveling and shopping).
+Many of the people working in these childcare roles would make fantastic companions to older folk.
+They are generally very caring, kind and a great help with day to day living like traveling and shopping.

-When retiring in the Philippines: Less is More!
-The country received high ratings for several factors, placing them among the top 10 countries in both the Personal Finance and Cost of Living Indexes.
+The country received high ratings for several factors.
+Placing them among the top 10 countries in both the Personal Finance and Cost of Living Indexes.
 55% of the participants consider their disposable income more than enough to cover daily living expenses.

-Thus, it does no come as a surprise that the majority of participants in this country is satisfied with their overall financial situation.
+It does no come as a surprise that the majority of participants in this country are satisfied with their overall financial situation.
 Moreover, 84% of the participants in the Philippines indicate that their income is above the local average.

 The Philippines is one of the great places for the hopeful romantic and for meeting your life partner.
 More than half of the survey participants in the Philippines who are in a relationship met their partner here.
 So out of all the countries surveyed, the Philippines at 66%, has the highest share of people who are in a relationship with a local resident.